SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/evri/client-id-and-child-clinet-id-management-1.md

       <td>
         Enter the SMS group code if you wish you receive delivery updates via SMS.

         *`Note`: This is an optional field.
-If you provide this information, make sure to enable the SMS enhancement in your[Create Shipment request](https://docs.intersoftsapient.net/reference/post_v4-shipments-evri#/) beforehand.*
+If you provide this information, make sure to enable the SMS service enhancement in your[Create Shipment request](https://docs.intersoftsapient.net/reference/post_v4-shipments-evri#/) beforehand.*
       </td>
     </tr>
   </tbody>